-Capital expenditure commitments Estimated capital expenditure contracted for at balance date but not provided for is nil.
+Capital expenditure commitments

+Estimated capital expenditure contracted for at

+balance date but not provided for is nil.

-30 June 2017 Notes 2017 \$'000 2016 \$'000 32.
-CONTINGENT LIABILITIES AND CREDIT COMMITMENTS 4 555 Ψοσο In the normal course of business the Society enters into various types of contracts that give rise to contingent or future obligations.
+30 June 2018 No otes 2018 \$'000 2017 \$'000 32.
+CONTINGENT LIABILITIES AND CREDIT COMMITMENTS In the normal course of business the Society enters into various types of contracts that give rise to contingent or future obligations.
 These contracts generally relate to the financing needs of customers.
 The Society uses the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
 The Society holds collateral supporting these commitments where it is deemed necessary. (a) Contingent Liabilities Credit Union Financial Support System Limited With effect from 1 July 1999, Ford Co-operative Credit Society Limited is a party to the Credit Union Financial Support System (CUFSS).
 CUFSS is a voluntary scheme in which all Credit Unions that are affiliated with Credit Union Services Corporation (Australia) Limited (Cuscal) have agreed to participate.
 CUFSS is a company limited by guarantee, each Credit Union's guarantee being \$100.
 As a member of CUFSS, the Society: May be required to advance funds of up to 3% (excluding permanent loans) of total assets capped at a maximum of \$100m to another Credit Union requiring financial support; Agrees, in conjunction with other members, to fund the operating costs of CUFSS. (b) Credit related commitments Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-Approved but undrawn loans and unused continuing credit facilities 409 82
+Approved but undrawn loans and unused continuing credit facilities 905 409

-30 June 2017 Not es 2017 2016 \$'000 \$'000 33.
-AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: an audit or review of the financial statements of the Society 41 39 other services in relation to the Society 9 10 50 49
+30 June 2018 Notes 2018 2017 \$'000 \$'000 33.
+AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: an audit or review of the financial statements of the Society 42 41 other services in relation to the Society 9 9 51 50